deseretdigital/shortcut-story/README.md

 ### api-key

-The Shortcut API uses token-based authentication, you will need one to use this library.
+The Shortcut API uses token-based authentication, you will need one to use this action.

 To generate an API token, go to https://app.shortcut.com/settings/account/api-tokens.